Fcalado5/bladeops-showcase/README.md

 ## Status
 🚧 Currently in development.

-## Screenshots
-Project previews and interface screenshots will be added soon.

 ## Note
 This repository is a public showcase version.
 Sensitive source code and business logic remain private.